 All Special Stages must follow a predominantly descending route and focus on testing the rider's technical skills.
-(Power Stages in E-Enduro are exempted)

-As a guideline for course designers, Special Stages should aim to contain an absolute maximum of 10% climbing and at least 90% descending.
+As a guideline Special Stages will contain an absolute maximum of 10% climbing and at least 90% descending.
 (Example: 2 vertical metres ascent for every 20 vertical metres descent).

-All wooden features (eg. wall-rides or large bridges) especially those that are situated in compressions, turns or braking zones should be covered adequately with an anti-slip surface material.
+All wooden features (eg. wall-rides or large bridges) especially those that are situated in compressions, turns or braking zones should be covered adequately with an anti-slip surface material (ie. Wire mesh & or anti slip paint)

-B-Lines must be installed at every major gap jump or major drop off.
+B-Lines must be created at every major gap jump or major drop off.